Explorer. Thinker. Storeteller.

 I was born in Calcutta, India — the City of Joy.

-I was curious, excelled at academics, and was driven by the idea that achieving success means earning a lot of money by following a path carefully laid out by people who’ve walked before me.
+For most of my early life, I did everything that fits the definition of an ideal kid.
+I was curious, excelled at academics, and was driven by the idea that achieving success means earning a lot of money by following a career path carefully laid out by people who’ve walked before me.

 "We're flawed, because we want so much more.
 We're ruined, because we get these things, and wish for what we had."